Want to know the secret to client building and how to generate more life insurance leads and referrals?

 However, building relationships—not selling products—is at the core of how NM agents build their business on the foundation of the Al Granum system and his book, Build a Financial Services Clientele.
 While NM agents admittedly focus on the high end of the income scale, their approach to how they get there can be applied to any target audience.
 Here is a quick link to pick up a copy of the 12th edition for yourself on Amazon, it’s well worth the price tag!

 Below is a look at my interview with Joel and how he has continued to succeed in self generating life insurance leads through a rock solid referral process.

 Drew: What’s the secret to getting life insurance leads and referrals?

 Joel Cryder: “There is no secret.
 It is a lot of long obedience in the same direction.
-I look at it like I’m continually filling a hopper.
+I look at it like I’m continually filling a hopper through my fact finding sessions.
 Unfortunately it’s a very simple answer but tough to complete.
 That’s what makes this job hard.”